AnushkaG2509/soma-lab/index.md

 {% capture text %}

-We are using spatial-multiomics tools to investigate some of the most pressing issues, including cancer metastasis and therapy resistance, lung remodeling in response to air pollutants, and adipose tissue dysfunction in diabetes.
+We are using spatial-multiomics tools to investigate cancer metastasis and therapy resistance, lung remodeling in response to air pollutants, and adipose tissue dysfunction in diabetes.
 Learn more about the technology and how we apply it to research problems here.

 {%
   include button.html